YuyanZhou1/Improving-Lens-Flare-Removal/README.md

 Please follow their instructions to access the data.
 ### Test data
 The consumer electronics dataset can be downloaded in [Google Cloud](https://drive.google.com/drive/folders/1J1fw1BggOP-L1zxF7NV0pYhvuZQsmiWY?usp=sharing).

+Baidu Netdisk	version will be updated soon.
 ### Pre-trained Model
 The inference code based on Uformer can be downloaded in [Google Cloud](https://drive.google.com/drive/folders/1ngjUh6UzA99-XLi6esK9OdP7ORhU6i8R?usp=sharing).

+Baidu Netdisk	version will be updated soon.
 ## Code
 The backbone of our code is from Wu et al. [How to Train Neural Networks for Flare Removal](https://github.com/google-research/google-research/tree/master/flare_removal).
 We imporve the synthesis pipeline and light source recovery method to obtain better performance on flare removal.
 ### Train